Loading...

 A two-part study of intravitreal EYE103 in a mixed population of participants with diabetic macular edema and neovascular age-related macular degeneration.

-A Phase II study to evaluate the effect of intravitreal AVD-104 in participants with diabetic macular edema.
+A Phase II/III study to evaluate intravitreal EYE103 compared with intravitreal ranibizumab in participants with diabetic macular edema (DME).

 Principal Investigators: